1-888-210-3553

 Considering the nocebo effect in the psychedelic discourse

-ABSTRACT This commentary addresses the potential for a nocebo effect arising from the public discourse on psychedelics, especially considering the increasing interest and engagement with these substances.
+Abstract This commentary addresses the potential for a nocebo effect arising from the public discourse on psychedelics, especially considering the increasing interest and engagement with these substances.
 The resurgence of psychedelics in the public and scientific arenas has led to a proliferation of discussions, both positive and cautionary, about their use.
 However, an imbalance in […]

 June 18, 2024